sacherjj/CasperLabs/docs/CONTRACTS.md

 ```

 `casperlabs-client` `deploy` command accepts argument `--session-name`
-which can be used to refer to a stored contract if its address was saved
+which can be used to refer to a stored contract by its name,
-to UREF like above, for example `--session-name counter`.
+for example `--session-name counter`.
+This option can be used
+to create a deploy with a stored contract
+acting as the deploy's session contract.

-Equivalent argument for payment is `--payment-name`.
+Equivalent argument for payment contract is `--payment-name`.

 Note, UREFs are valid only in the context of a specific account.